Live Stream Concerts

 Traffic varies throughout the year, depending on special events, weather, and accidents/road closures.
 Check your traffic apps and allow plenty of time for unexpected delays and parking.
 We always recommend arriving on the coast earlier in the day to ensure that you’ll be parked and seated by 4:25pm.
 Late arrivals will be asked to wait in our lobby/solarium area until there’s a break in the music.

 Where is the account?

-Your patron account exists on our ticketing platform, hosted by VBO Tickets.
+Your patron account exists on our ticketing platform.
+Access the account from the Bach home page.

 What information is stored in the account?